 3. Metho (ethanol) stoves

-Could be categorised under “Liquid Fuel” stoves, but metho stoves deserve a category of their own on account of their uniqueness and simplicity.
+These could be categorised under liquid fuel stoves, but metho stoves deserve a category of their own on account of their uniqueness and simplicity.

-Slow boil time, bulky when purchased as a package with pots and pans.
+- Bulky when purchased as a package with pots and pans

 4. Liquid fuel stove

-These stoves burn in any condition and a wide variety of fuels.
-They are a little fussier to use and maintain, but some of us find that therapeutic.
+These stoves burn in any condition and can use a wide variety of fuels.
+They are a little fussier to use and maintain, but some of us find that therapeutic!

 Knowing the pros and cons for each stove type will help you to narrow down your selection, but there are still further considerations within each category.